Agent SDK

 Generation API

-from freeact.agent.tools.pytools.apigen import generate_mcp_sources
+from freeact.tools.pytools.apigen import generate_mcp_sources

 # Generate Python APIs for MCP servers in ptc_servers